 The problem with SAFE usage for “normals” outside of Silicon Valley (and perhaps Los Angeles and NYC, which mirror SV much more so than other markets) is that it reflects the unique market leverage of the people who produced it: Y Combinator.
 Apart from YC itself, Silicon Valley already is an aberration among startup ecosystems.
 The concentration of seed funds and venture capitalists in such a small geographic area creates a level of hyper competition that is not even close to what is seen anywhere else in the world.
 And Y Combinator is, to some extent, the Silicon Valley of Silicon Valley.
 It takes competition among investors to an even higher level, where many founders can effectively dictate terms.

 It’s therefore unsurprising that YC produced a security that effectively tells investors “Here are the terms.
 Thank you for your money.
 Talk soon, when we get around to it.”
 That’s a slight exaggeration, but it’s not entirely off base from how many investors I run into view SAFEs.
-And it should therefore also be unsurprising when investors outside of that environment respond with “Excuse me?”
+And it should therefore also be unsurprising when investors outside of the “investor hunger games” YC environment respond with “Excuse me?”

 So when founders I work with ask me if they should consider using SAFEs, my viewpoint can be summarized as follows:

 - Only if you believe that all of your seed investors will accept them.
 Because if only your earliest investors (most trusting/risk-tolerant) will take them, they are not going to be happy about later investors getting real debt, and you will have to re-do everything.

 - In 99% of cases, you’re better off just asking for a convertible note with (i) a low interest rate, and (ii) a long maturity date (24-36 months).
 For all intents and purposes, it is effectively the same thing, but will keep “normal” angels investing in “normal” companies more comfortable.